iscgar/cvec/README.md

 valid vector structure that is not empty and 'idx' is inside the vector's bounds. `FALSE` otherwise.

 ## License
-This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+This library is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.